notaz/picodrive/platform/base_readme.txt

 About
 -----

-#ifdef PSP
-This is yet another Megadrive / Genesis emulator for PSP, but with Sega CD / Mega CD support.
-Although it has been originally written having ARM CPU based devices in mind, it has now been ported to PSP too, by replacing ARM specific parts with portable C code.
-The base code originates from Dave's (fdave, finalburn) PicoDrive 0.30 for Pocket PC.
-The Sega/Mega CD code is roughly based on Stephane Dallongeville's Gens.
-#else
 This is yet another Megadrive / Genesis / Sega CD / Mega CD / 32X / SMS
-emulator, which was written having ARM-based handheld devices in mind (such as PDAs, smartphones and handheld consoles like GP2X and Gizmondo of course).
+emulator, which was written having ARM-based handheld devices in mind (such as smartphones and handheld consoles like GP2X and Pandora).

 The emulator is heavily optimized for ARM, features assembly cores for 68k, Z80 and VDP chip emulation, also has dynamic recompilers for SH2 and SSP16 (for 32X and SVP emulation).
-It was started by Dave (aka fdave, finalburn author) as basic Genesis/Megadrive emulator for Pocket PC, then taken over by notaz and developed primarily for GPH devices.
+It was started by Dave (aka fdave, finalburn author) as basic Genesis/Megadrive emulator for Pocket PC, then taken over and expanded by notaz.
-#endif

 PicoDrive is the first emulator ever to properly emulate Virtua Racing and it's SVP chip.